glowacki-dev/ruby-kaigi-notes/day-2/README.md

    **A**: The answer may be similar to the previous one.
 Most people probably thought that it's not the best language for the job

-## Koichi ITO - Improve Ruby coding style rules and Lint
+## Koichi ITO - "Improve Ruby coding style rules and Lint"

 ### Intro